CROWN & ANCHOR INN

 Web Site: www.onlyatthecrown.com

 Provincetown's premier complex - offering lodging, dining, and entertainment -- 5 bars, restaurant and heated pool.
 18 guestrooms; many with water views.
-Center of town and central to the Memorial Day action including the CRAVE Dance Party on Friday, Mega Pool Party on Sunday afternoon, The Foam Party, and the comedy shows of Jessica Kirson, All The Kings Men, and more
+Center of town and central to the Memorial Day action including Memorial Day Weekend's Opening Party CRAVE on Friday, REBEL on Saturday, the Mega POOL PARTY on Sunday afternoon, SPACE CARNIVAL, the Closing Party, plus the comedy show of Kate Clinton and more.

 Travel and Directions